hamada2029/netflix-endcredit-style/README.md

 # netflix-endcredit-style
 Prevent player minimize on end credit.
 For Chrome.
 For user stylesheet extention.
+If you want jump to next episode, backward by browser.